-A network of dedicated citizen scientists
+A network of dedicated leaders in citizen science

 To fulfill the goals of its Blueprint for the Bays, MassBays relies on citizen monitoring carried out by community-based environmental organizations for help.
 In fact, nonprofit, citizen-led efforts are the primary source of current water quality and pathogen data for most of our region.

 - To bring volunteer-generated data—which in many cases have been inaccessible to decisionmakers—to bear on policy and management decisions.

 - To support citizen monitoring groups in meeting their own goals for volunteer recruitment and training, data collection and analysis, and long-term sustainability.

 The next steps for MassBays are to use all of this information to develop its own monitoring framework, and build the monitoring coordinators’ network into an effective means for collaboration.
 We have several initiatives underway or completed (marked ø) and others are planned or in process (marked o).

 ø Creating a dedicated newsletter to share ideas and resources (subscribe below).